kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.utils.md

 caver.utils.isAddress(address)
 ```

-Checks if a given string is a valid Kaia address.
+Checks if a given string is a valid kaia address.
 It will also check the checksum if the address has upper and lowercase letters.

 **Parameters**